 Influence of Willard

 Merrick was not initially interested in temperance.
 She was personally encouraged by Frances Willard to join the Woman’s Christian Temperance Union (WCTU).
-Caroline Merrick wrote that ‘I became president of the New Orleans WCTU not from deep conviction of duty on the temperance question, but because I could not resist the inspiration of Frances Willard’s convictions.’
-However, her passion for the movement grew.
+Caroline Merrick wrote that “I became president of the New Orleans WCTU not from deep conviction of duty on the temperance question, but because I could not resist the inspiration of Frances Willard’s convictions.”
+Yet her passion for the movement grew.
 She later became president of the Louisiana WCTU.

-Of the WCTU Caroline Merrick wrote that
+Of the WCTU Caroline Merrick wrote this.

-‘It should be clearly understood that the legitimate work of the Woman’s Christian Temperance Union is to close the open saloon, and not, as many mistake, to interfere with personal liberty by forcing total abstinence upon the individual.
-The members of the organization in the interests of consistency must be total abstainers; and because science pronounces alcohol a poison and an active peril in the human body, a vigorous educational propaganda is kept up in order that future generations may be protected by knowledge against the dangers of alcoholic drinks.
-The main point at issue is that the State has no right to license an institution which is a corrupter of public morals and a menace to social life.’1
+“It should be clearly understood that the legitimate work of the Woman’s Christian Temperance Union is to close the open saloon.
+It is not, as many mistake, to interfere with personal liberty by forcing total abstinence upon the individual.
+The members of the organization in the interests of consistency must be total abstainers.
+Science pronounces alcohol a poison.
+Therefore, a vigorous educational is kept up so that future generations may be protected against the dangers of alcoholic drinks.
+The main point at issue is that the State has no right to license an institution which is a corrupter of public morals and a menace to social life.”1

-‘The saloon hazards the well-being of every citizen that is born to a State; it annuls the work of the church and the college; disintegrates, degrades and destroys family life – the unit of the State; impoverishes the home, pauperizes the child and debases manhood; fills almshouses, jails and insane asylums; lays the burden of the support of these institutions on the State; the taxes which all the people have paid for their mutual protection and development are unrighteously diverted to the sustenance of the victims of the saloon; the State protects a small class of citizens.’2
+“The saloon hazards the well-being of every citizen that is born to a State.
+It annuls the work of the church and the college.
+Disintegrates, degrades and destroys family life – the unit of the State.
+Impoverishes the home, pauperizes the child and debases manhood.
+Fills almshouses, jails and insane asylums.
+Lays the burden of the support of these institutions on the State.
+The taxes which all the people have paid for their mutual protection and development are unrighteously diverted to the sustenance of the victims of the saloon.
+The State protects a small class of citizens.”2

-Lindig, C. The Path from the Parlor.
+- Lindig, C. The Path from the Parlor.
 Louisiana Women 1879-1920.
-Lafayette, LA: U Southwestern Louisiana, 1986.
+Lafayette, LA: U Southwestern LA.

-Merrick, Caroline.
-Old Times in Dixie Land.
-A Southern Matron’s Memories.
-NY: Grafton, 1901, p.
+1 Merrick, C. Old Times in Dixie Land.
+A Southern Matron’s Memories, p.
 184.